kasmanethomas/moonlighting/README.md

 <p>The <code>proximity.js</code> file contains routines that let you do enrichment experiments to find out what kinds of genes exist near moonlighting genes, on the genome in question.
 In other words, suppose you have an array of gene indexes for presumed moonlighting genes.
 Suppose you want to know: What kinds of genes are within plus or minus 5 genes of the moonlighters?
 It's easy enough to obtain the list of neighbor-genes, but the question, now, is: Do the neighbor genes over-represent certain functional categories?
 Are there a disproportionate number of cell-membrane genes, for example?
 Are there a disproportionate number of genes involved in secretion?
 To get a statistically meaningful answer to these sorts of questions requires careful analysis of the numbers, using hypergeometric probability analysis.
 To help with functional categories, we've gathered the names of genes associated with various GO (Gene Ontology) labels.
 See <code>proximity.js</code> for details.</p>

+<p>The code>antisenseORF.js</code> file contains a function that allows you to search a group of genes in antisense for putative open reading frames, then print (to the console) results as Fasta listings.
+Each listing has a descriptive header and the polypeptide translation of the region in question.
+A usage example is given at the bottom of the file.</p>

 <h2>What kinds of quick experiments can I do?</h2>
 <p>Suppose you've got E. coli's genome loaded and you want to know what percentage of genes use 'TGA' as a stop codon.</p>